MySQL online DDL and pt-online-schema-change

 💡

-AWS AuroraIn this case - Use the official MySQL online DDL feature - If this is not possible for the reasons described below, the next best option is pt-online-schema-change RDS(MySQL) ,orPure MySQL (5.5~5.7)In this case, use pt-online-schema-change.
+AWS AuroraIn this case: - Use MySQL's official online DDL function. - If this is not possible for the reasons described below, the next best option is pt-online-schema-change.
+RDS(MySQL) ,orPlain MySQL (5.5~5.7)In this case: - Use pt-online-schema-change

 method

-The online DDL feature implemented in MySQL 5.6 allows some operations to be performed without locking.
+With the online DDL feature implemented in MySQL 5.6, some operations can now be performed without locking.

 • OPTIMIZE TABLE